Cooked Rice (1 Cup, Cooked) and English Kadhi Pakora (1 Serving (120g))

 Include Healthy Fats

-Add a small amount of healthy fats like avocado or nuts to your meal, which can help slow digestion.
+Add a small amount of healthy fats like nuts, seeds, or avocado to your meal to help slow carbohydrate absorption.

 Physical Activity